robocube/rcl/README.md

 ### Vectors

-In RCL all concrete data types are always contained within a vector which is an unnamed, ordered list of values of one of the following scalar types.
-In general, the syntax and behavior of the scalar types is similar to C#, the implementation language of RCL.
+In RCL scalar data values are always contained within a vector.
+A vector is an ordered list of values having one of the following scalar types.

 In a vector, the scalar values are simply separated by spaces with no additional adornments or enclosures.
 For example:

     double_vector:1.0 2.0 3.0
     long_vector:1 2 3
+    decimal_vector:1.0 2.0 3.0m
     date_vector:2020.09.13 2020.09.14 2020.09.15
     symbol_vector:#x #y #z
+    boolean_vector:true false true true false
+    byte_vector:\x0A \x0B \x0C \x0D \x0E \x0F
+    string_vector:"a" "b" "c" "d"
+    incr_vector:++ +- ++ +-

 Mixing different types of scalars within a single vector will generate an error.